sbinet/hml/README.md

 to create the `submission.csv` file from the test sample and the training parameters.
+This `submission.csv` file **SHALL** be the same than the one you have submitted during the contest.

 When everything is successful, it will collect the results (the `submission.csv` for each code) under a new `higgsml-output`